ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Introduction

 One reason why current GNNs perform poorly on heterophilic graphs, could be the mismatch between the labeling rules of nodes and their linking mechanism.
 The former is the target that GNNs are expected to learn for classification tasks, while the latter specifies how messages pass among nodes for attaining this goal.
 In homophilic scenarios, both of them are similar in the sense that most nodes are linked because of their commonality which therefore leads to identical labels.
 In heterophilic scenarios, however, the motivation underlying why two nodes get connected may be ambiguous to the classification task.
-Let us take the social network within a university as an example, where students from different clubs can be linked usually because of taking the same classes but not sharing the same hobbies.
-Namely, the node neighborhood under heterophily is typically entangled with the task-relevant and irrelevant (or even misleading) information.
-The existing methods usually fail to distinguish these two types of information within nodes' proximity, and the learned representations are consequently prone to preserve erroneous information, leading to non-robustness and sub-optimal results.
+Let us take the social network within a university as an example, where students from different clubs can be linked usually due to taking the same classes and/or being roommates but not sharing the same hobbies.
+Namely, the task-relevant and irrelevant (or even harmful) information is typically mixed into node neighborhood under heterophily.
+However, current methods usually fail to recognize and differentiate these two types of information within nodes' proximity, as illustrated in Fig.~\ref{fig:visual_illustration}.
+As a consequence, the learned representations are prone to be entangled with false information, leading to non-robustness and sub-optimal performance.

-Once the issue of GNNs' learning beyond homophily is identified, a natural question arises: \textit{Can we design a new type of GNNs that is adaptive to both homophilic and heterophilic scenarios?} Well formed designs should be able to recognize the node connections irrelevant to learning tasks, and substantially extract the most correlated information for prediction.
-However, real-world networks usually exhibit diverse connecting patterns wherein the assortative parts of the graph are typically mixed with the disassortative.
-Conventional attention mechanism focuses on measuring the similarity between pairwise node features~\cite{velickovic2018graph,kim2021how}, and cannot well assess the correlation between node connections and the downstream target.
+Once the issue of GNNs' learning beyond homophily is identified, a natural question arises: \textit{Can we design a new type of GNNs that is adaptive to both homophilic and heterophilic scenarios?} Well formed designs should be able to identify the node connections irrelevant to learning tasks, and substantially extract the most correlated information for prediction.
+However, the assortativity of real-world networks is usually agnostic.
+Even worse, the features of nodes are typically full of noises, where similarity or dissimilarity between connected ones may not actually reflect their class relations.
+Existing techniques including~\cite{velickovic2018graph,kim2021how,fagcn2021} usually parameterize graph edges with node similarity or dissimilarity, and cannot well assess the correlation between node connections and the downstream target.